What is Robaxin-750?

 You should not use Robaxin-750 if you are allergic to it.

-Robaxin-750 is not approved for use by anyone younger than 16 years old.
+Robaxin-750 is not approved for use by anyone younger than 16 years old unless to treat tetanus.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Robaxin-750.

 What happens if I miss a dose?